fkorsa/PracticalGuideToSoftwareDevelopment/README.md

   * Writing a cover letter
   * Finding the right job offer
   * Job interviews
+* Programming
+  * Understanding computers
+    * Operating systems
+    * Compilers
+    * Memory
+    * Performance
+    * Virtual machines
+  * Glossary

 Each of these sections can be found in the different folders of the repository.
-I recommend reading them directly on Github for better readability.
+I recommend checking them out directly on Github for better readability.

 # Where should I begin?
 If you don't know where to start, I recommend the Development Tools section.